-To calculate the statewide cost of evictions, the center used the Cost of Eviction Calculator developed by the Innovation for Justice program at University of Arizona College of Law.
+To calculate the statewide cost of these evictions moving forward, the center again used the Cost of Eviction Calculator developed by the Innovation for Justice program at University of Arizona College of Law.
 The calculator was created to show the aggregate community costs of eviction and promote systemic shifts toward eviction prevention.
 It allows users to input local data, use national figures, or refer to localized data from other jurisdictions.
 The calculator was built in Neota Logic, and draws from Neil Steinkamp's work analyzing the costs and benefits of providing a right to counsel in evictions.

-Using these sources - the estimates of households at risk of eviction (89,000), the calculator, and statewide health, shelter, child welfare, and juvenile justice data - the center estimates that Oregon might be forced to spend between \$1 billion and \$3.3 billion to respond to displacement of this magnitude in the short term if additional eviction supports are not adopted (Pages 2-4).
-The estimate does not include costs due to lost income, increase in public assistance, gaps in education, or the long-term impact to health, education, and earnings.
-Neither does it capture the costs of building new shelters and creating new emergency support as a result of exceeding current system capacity.
-The estimate also does not include costs associated with possible increased COVID transmission due to evictions.
-Several studies have linked higher rates of evictions to higher rates of transmission and deaths.
-Considering these factors, the \$1 billion to \$3.3 billion calculation is likely an underestimate.
+Using these sources - the estimates of households at risk of eviction (59,400 to 125,400 households), the calculator, and statewide health, shelter, child welfare, and juvenile justice data - the center estimates that Oregon might be forced to spend between \$720 million and \$4.7 billion to respond to displacement of this magnitude in the short term if additional eviction supports are not adopted (Pages 3-5).

+The estimate does not include how many people received or will receive rent support.
+Neither does it capture the downstream eviction costs from lost income, increase in public assistance, gaps in education, or the long-term impact to health, education, and earnings.
+It does not include the costs of building new shelters and creating new emergency support as a result of exceeding current system capacity.
+And it does not include costs associated with possible increased COVID transmission due to evictions.
+Several studies have linked higher rates of evictions to higher rates of transmission and deaths and a recent study shows that neighborhoods with the highest eviction filings have the lowest rates of COVID vaccination, which means residents will be more likely to contract and spread COVID.
+Considering these factors, the \$720 million to \$4.7 billion calculation is likely an underestimate.